Particular/docs.particular.net/samples/transactional-session/aspnetcore-webapi/sample.md

 snippet: txsession-nsb-configuration

 The transactional session is enabled via the `endpointConfiguration.EnableTransactionalSession()` method call.
-Note that the transactional session feature requires [the Outbox](/nservicebus/outbox/) to ensure that operations across the storage and the message broker are atomic.
+Note that the transactional session feature requires [the outbox](/nservicebus/outbox/) to be configured in order to ensure that operations across the storage and the message broker are atomic.

 ASP.NET Core uses `ConfigureWebHostDefaults` for configuration and a custom middleware is registered for the `ITransactionalSession` lifetime management:

 snippet: txsession-web-configuration

-Entity Framework support is configured by this registration for the `DbContext`:
+Entity Framework support is configured by registering the `DbContext`:

 snippet: txsession-ef-configuration